foxBMS/foxbms-2/docs/software/modules/engine/sys/sys.rst

 After all initialization steps are successfully run, the system driver is in initialization operation mode.

-The top level state diagram of the system state machine is shown in :numref:`sys-state-machine-diagram-top-view`.

-The detailed state diagram of the system state machine is shown in :numref:`sys-state-machine-diagram-detailed`.
+The state machine is shown in :numref:`state-machine-system-module`.

-.. graphviz:: sys_state-machine-top-view.dot
-    :caption: Top level view of the system state machine
-    :name: sys-state-machine-diagram-top-view

-.. graphviz:: sys_state-machine-detailed.dot
+.. drawio-figure:: sys_state-machine.drawio
-    :caption: Detailed view of the system state machine
+   :format: svg
+   :alt: State machine of the System Module
-    :name: sys-state-machine-diagram-detailed
+   :name: state-machine-system-module
+   :width: 512px

+   State machine of the System Module